 The Director and his leadership team went "all in" on Scrum.
 They led by example and took Scrum Master certification training themselves before planning Agile training for the rest of the organization and key business stakeholders.
 They provided an environment where people could experiment and take risks.
 They empowered team members and even went so far as to allow the team members to organize themselves into cross-functional feature teams capable of end to end delivery.
 And they hired Agile Coaches to help them apply Scrum effectively and reinforce the new habits.

 Within 6 months, the leadership realized there was no turning back to their previous ways of working.
 Within a year, the organization had achieved its goals of predictable delivery and the elimination of key person risks.
 Plus, the framework provided a means for continuous improvement.

 The keys to success at Bank of America Agile journey included the following:

 - Leading by Example - The leadership team went first in terms of their Agile and Scrum training, and several of them made personal sacrifices to add value to the organization.

 - Outside Expertise - Rather than try to do it on their own, the leaders invested in outside training for Scrum and brought in Agile coaches to help reinforce new habits and ways of working.

 - Managing Expectations - Expectations were properly set that Agile would not be a silver bullet that would magically fix the organization.
 In fact, everyone was told to expect it would be chaos for six months.

 - Developing Effective Product Owners - Product Owners with the proper budget authority and ownership were selected to work with the development teams.

 - Encouraging Slack and Team Experimentation - Rather than pound the team for deadlines and throughput, teams were encouraged to plan up to 20% slack time for learning and team experiments.

-A detailed report of the Bank of America transformation is available.
+A detailed report of the Bank of America transformation to Scrum is available free for you to download.
 Get your own copy of the Bank of America Client Success story here.